chalaev/cloud/README.md

     a. using [ImageMagick](https://imagemagick.org/) for `JPEG` and `PNG` images or
     b. using [gpg](https://www.gnupg.org/) for other (presumably text) files.

-Encrypted files saved in the cloud have **random names** to minimize the amount of information Evil Corporations can extract by monitoring our cloud directory.
+Encrypted files saved in the cloud have **random names** to minimize the amount of information cloud owners can extract by monitoring our cloud directory.

-<a id="org6d7233c"></a>
+<a id="org837f265"></a>

 # Prerequisites